munn129/Computer-Vision-with-CUDA/README.md

 There's no need to build TBB.

 > **For Windows users:**
-> Add directory of `tbb.dll` to system environment variable.
+> Add directory of tbb files to system environment variable.
 > if you didn't add it, Visual Studio can not find dll files.

 * TBB: https://github.com/uxlfoundation/oneTBB/releases